Chan Ho Yin

-Chan Ho Yin (陳浩然; born 25 February 1978 in Hong Kong) is a Hong Kong football coach and a former professional football player.
+Chan Ho Yin (陳浩然; born 25 February 1973) is a Hong Kong football coach and a former professional footballer.

-Career
+Playing career

 Chan was a member of Hong Kong U-21 in 1990, participating in Gothia Cup and Dana Cup.

 For his club career, he played for Kui Tan and Kitchee.

 Coaching career

 After his retirement from football, he started his managerial career as an assistant coach of Hong Kong U-21.

 Tai Po

-In the 2008–09 season, he was appointed as the head coach of Hong Kong First Division League club Wofoo Tai Po, leading the club climbing on the top of the table in October.
+In the 2008–09 season, he was appointed as the head coach of Hong Kong First Division League club Tai Po, leading the club climbing to the top of the table in October.
 He was also appointed as the head coach of Hong Kong League XI participating in 2009 Lunar New Year Cup.

 Tai Chung

 He joined another First Division club Tai Chung in July 2009.
 Although he helped the club avoid relegation to the Second Division, he was sacked as he breached the rule of game on 16 May 2010 against South China, which caused the club awarded a 0–3 loss.
 The match was originally ended with a 1–1 draw.